pershint/DCMacs/README.md

 contained in the .root from running the dcaProc are adjusted using the "types" mask.

-"masks" array in config.py usage:
+"analysis_flags" array in config.py usage:
 For each mask, a "clean" and a "dirty" version of the processed root will be output.
 Events in the clean output are not flagged with the input.
 The dirty output have one or more or these flags.
-You can also put "default" as one of the masks; the clean output will have none of the flags in the default mask, the dirty events have one or more flag.
+You can also put one of the masks defined in /data/DATACLEANING.ratdb (i.e. "muon_study","flasher_study","analysis_mask", etc.) as one of the masks; clean output will have none of the flags in the default mask, the dirty events have one or more of the flags in the mask.
  Lastly, you can also put an integer into the mask that corresponds with a particular bitmask ("muontag", "ringoffire", and "qvtcut" would be integer ).